Birational geometry of moduli space of del Pezzo pairs: Class group of Baily-Borel compactification for P d

-Let us first give the geometric strategy to compute the Picard group of $P_d^\ast$.
-Similar methods have been used in \cite{GLT} to compute the Picard group of moduli spaces of quasi-polarised K3 surface with Mukai models.
-Let $U\subset \overline{P}^{GIT}_d$ be the locus with node at worst in GIT space studied in section 3.2.
-By Theorem \ref{Torelli}, the period map induces a birational contraction map
+Now we provide the geometric strategy to compute the class group of $P_d^\ast$.
+Similar methods have been used in \cite{GLT} to compute the class group of moduli spaces of the quasi-polarized K3 surfaces with Mukai models.
+From the localization of Chow groups and the birational contraction map $P_d^\ast \dashrightarrow \overline{P}^{\rm GIT}_d$, we have